oroinc/documentation/backend/system-configuration/index.rst

                    # also here can be added field tooltips
                 acl_resource: 'acl_resource_name'
                 priority: 20
-                page_reload: false # if true, page will be reloaded after save if field changed
+                page_reload: false # if true, the page will be reloaded after saving if the field changed

 Tree
 ~~~~

 Configuration of the form tree defines the nested form elements.
-The tree name should be unique to prevent content merging from other trees.
+The tree name should be unique to prevent content from merging from other trees.
 All nested elements of the group should be placed under the "child" node.
 The sort order can be set with the "priority" property.